The Magic School Bus (video game series): Scholastic's The Magic School Bus: Space Exploration Game (1995)

-Nintendo DS

 The Magic School Bus: Oceans (2011)

 This game was developed by Big Blue Bubble Inc. and published by Scholastic for the Nintendo DS console.

-Mobile Smartphone
+Mobile games

 Published by Scholastic and released on Android and Apple devices as "Touch and tilt" storybooks that included games.

 The Magic School Bus: Dinosaurs (2010)

-Described an in iterative storybook, the app included a game with "7 different levels that explores where dinosaurs lived around the world."
+Described as an interactive storybook, the app included a game with "7 different levels that explores where dinosaurs lived around the world."

 The Magic School Bus: Oceans (2010)

 Described as an interactive storybook, this one "features 1 highly re-playable game that includes over 20 animals in which children can play to earn points for more science facts and to travel to other areas of the ocean."